abdo0/cs50x_task_week8/README.md

 As you learn this week most of the HTML tags through our class you have a task to solve.
 You can choose one of the two tasks provided in detail.
-All task submissions should be on the Github repository and only you will provide a link in the chat.
-Week 1  first task solutions must be received before Friday 21:30, any solution after this time will be ignored.
+This task solutions must be received before Monday 21:30, any solution after this time will be ignored.

 Choose one of the following options:
-1- Good vibes form: A form to submit good things that happen today.
+1. Good vibes form: A form to submit good things that happen today.
 An example of the form can be found as an attachment with this message
-2- Restaurant: A landing page similar to this site [here](https://jolly-kalam-23776e.netlify.app/restaurantwebsite/) (only HTML tags).
+2. Restaurant: A landing page similar to this site [here](https://jolly-kalam-23776e.netlify.app/restaurantwebsite/) (only HTML tags).
-3- Make your own personal idea with a single page or multi page but you must use at least 10 different HTML body tags on a page.
+3. Make your own personal idea with a single page or multi page but you must use at least 10 different HTML body tags on a page.

 Good luck